NHSDigital/eps-dynamodb-poc/README.md

 #### Linting and testing

-- `lint` Runs lint for all code
+- `lint` Runs lint for all code.
-- `lint-github-actions` Runs lint for github actions workflows
+- `lint-github-actions` Runs lint for github actions workflows.
-- `lint-github-action-scripts` Runs shellcheck for github actions scripts
+- `lint-github-action-scripts` Runs shellcheck for github actions scripts.
-- `lint-python` Runs lint for python code
+- `lint-python` Runs lint for python code.
-- `lint-sam-templates` Runs lint for SAM templates
+- `lint-sam-templates` Runs lint for SAM templates.
-- `test` Runs unit tests for all code
+- `test` Runs unit tests for all code.

 #### Check licenses

-- `check-licenses` Checks licenses for all python code
+- `check-licenses` Checks licenses for all python code.

 #### CLI Login to AWS

-- `aws-configure` Configures a connection to AWS
+- `aws-configure` Configures a connection to AWS.
-- `aws-login` Reconnects to AWS from a previously configured connection
+- `aws-login` Reconnects to AWS from a previously configured connection.

 ### Github folder